baptisteArno/calendso-docs/docs/integrations/google-calendar.md

 # Google Calendar
 The Google Calendar integration checks for availability in your Google Calendars and creates bookings for you.

-## Removing Permissions for Calendso to access your Google Account
+## Removing Permissions for Cal to access your Google Account

 1. Go to your [Google Account](https://myaccount.google.com/).
 2. On the left, click Data & privacy.